 Luckily, learning to plan your time during your ILP trip is no where near as crazy as your BYU semester schedule will be, so it'll be an easier transition.
 You'll be volunteering 20 hours a week, so you'll need to balance your teaching/volunteering time with all the fun things you want to experience, and your responsibilities (like planning lessons or emailing friends and family from home).

-Being able to work well with others in college is crucial.
+Being able to work well with others in college (and life in general) is crucial right?
 You will be doing big group assignments that you will have to reply on each other for a good grade.
 You will have roommates that you might not love, but hey, you live with them.
 You might have coworkers that have different ideas and goals, but you'll need to work together.

 While volunteering, you will be with the same group of people the entire time.
 There's not a better situation to learn this skill than traveling abroad with someone!
 You guys will be traveling, teaching, and in most cases, living together, which means you'll need to figure out how to get along and make the best of the situation, even if you aren't best friends with everyone around you at the time.